 For one day visits you are usually asked to bring a packed lunch unless it is specified otherwise.

 Residential visits include freshly prepared seasonal meals, with a hot breakfast, packed lunch and choice of evening meal.
-Food is sourced locally wherever possible and we can cater for any dietary requirements.
-All of our residential centres have been awarded the Soil Association’s Food for Life Served Here Bronze Award which recognises organisations which go the extra mile to make sure children are receiving healthy, nutritious and sustainable meals.
+Food is sourced locally wherever possible and we can cater for most dietary requirements.
+All of our residential centres have been awarded the Soil Association’s Food for Life Served Here Bronze Award which recognises organisations which go the extra mile to make sure visitors are receiving healthy, nutritious and sustainable meals.

-The motorway network from Glasgow and the M8, takes you to the A737.
+By road – The motorway network from Glasgow and the M8, takes you to the A737.
 The A760 then takes you directly to Largs.
-Many of our guests choose to leave their car in Largs, either in the car park on the main promenade next to the ferry port (a postcode for those using sat nav. to this location is KA30 8LZ) or on one of the back roads near the ferry terminal.
+Many guests choose to leave their car in Largs, either in the car park on the main promenade next to the ferry port (a postcode for those using sat nav. to this location is KA30 8LZ) or on one of the back roads near the ferry terminal.
 If you choose to come over on the ferry as a foot passenger, once you have parked in Largs or alighted your coach, simply follow the instructions down below from point (1).

-For those who choose to bring their cars or coaches over on the ferry; when you come onto the island turn left, and stay on the coast road (do not take the right turn directing you into Millport 400m from the ferry).
+For those who choose to bring their cars or coaches over on the ferry; when you come onto the island turn left and stay on the coast road (do not take the right turn directing you into Millport 400m from the ferry).
 Stay on this road for 3 km and the Centre is the first set of buildings you will see as you come into a 30mph zone.

 (1) Once you arrive in Largs train station simply head out the main exit, and once on the high street you will see the slip way, from where the ferry departs, 100 metres to your left.

-(3) 8 minutes after leaving Largs you will arrive on the Cumbrae Slip, where a bus will be waiting.
+(3) Eight minutes after leaving Largs you will arrive on the Cumbrae Slip, where a bus will be waiting.
 Currently tickets are £2 for a single journey.
 The bus stops, about 5 minutes later, outside the Centre, which is at the start of the Millport town 30mph zone.

-There is a regular bus service from Glasgow airport to Paisley Gilmour Street train station (on most days, throughout the day, this runs every 10 minutes), currently this route is served by the no. 66 and takes 14 minutes.
+By air – There is a regular bus service from Glasgow airport to Paisley Gilmour Street train station (on most days, throughout the day, this runs every 10 minutes), currently this route is served by the no. 66 and takes 14 minutes.
 This 2 mile journey is also possible by taxi.